-A few years ago, a friend of a friend who I was just getting to know invited me to her birthday celebrations.
-She had planned a birthday brunch, then dinner at a fancy restaurant followed by drinks after, all on the same day.
+A few years ago, a somewhat new friend who I was just getting to know, invited me to her birthday celebrations.
+She had planned a birthday brunch, then dinner at a fancy restaurant followed by drinks after — all on the same day.
 I said yes to the dinner plans but didn’t respond to the brunch invite.
-I didn’t want to attend brunch but felt bad about saying no. I take it she saw my silence as a “maybe” and so she kept pushing till I caved and attended the brunch.
+Attending all the events she had planned was too much for me but I felt bad about saying no. I take it she saw my silence as a “maybe” so she kept pushing until I caved and attended the brunch.
 I ended up spending most of my day and a lot of money celebrating the birthday of someone I barely knew and who hardly acknowledged my presence.

 I later found out that she only invited me because her other friends had grown tired of her many demands on her birthday and she needed someone/anyone there.
 Total clown moment for me. 🤡

-If I had set clear boundaries and said “No”, I would have saved myself a lot of time and money and avoided the irritation and embarrassment of the entire ordeal.
+If I had set clear boundaries and said a clear “no”, I would have saved myself a lot of time and money and avoided the irritation and embarrassment of the entire ordeal.

 Setting and sticking to your boundaries might seem difficult at first, but they really do make your life easier.
 I read somewhere that “clear is kind and unclear is unkind”.
 The fact is, you’ll be doing yourself and everyone around you a favor when you set clear boundaries.
-Being a people pleaser and always saying “Yes” to things we would rather not do can lead to inauthenticity.
-When you learn to say “No”, your “Yes” starts to carry more value.
+Being a people pleaser and always saying “yes” to things you would rather not do can lead to inauthenticity — you start to deny who you are more and more to be and do what others expect of you.
+When you learn to say “no”, your “yeses” starts to carry more value.
 You become more intentional in how you spend your time and get to be truly present both physically and emotionally in your interactions.
 Your time and energy are finite so use them wisely.

 Understanding, establishing, and maintaining boundaries are key ingredients to self-actualization and taking control of your life.
-Here are a few reasons why:
+From my personal experiences and journey to self-agency, I realized these 5 facts bout setting boundaries.

 Boundaries Are Empowering

 It might be hard at first, but setting and sticking with your boundaries is empowering and even exhilarating.
-It gives you agency over your life and improves your self-esteem because you get to stand your ground more and more and notice how the world did NOT fall apart because you put your needs first.
+It gives you agency over your life and improves your self-esteem.
+When you start to your ground, you start to notice how the world did NOT fall apart because you put your needs first.
 You realize that you are in the driver’s seat of your life and not a spectator watching other people determine how you spend your time or live your life.

 Life is About Balance